wangziyao318/FLTProject/README.md

 One CID (IPFS link) for a JSON file uploaded onto the space

 There's no index in the space, and someone can't guess other CIDs with a CID

-## Additional Notes

-functions that is onlyPlatform cannot be called by frontend, which ensures safety